 His first series, the War in the Atlantic, took seven

-create as accurate account as possible, showing the
+create an accurate account, showing the

 triumphs and failures of both sides.
 He talked to